-General Special Education Certification in K-12 General Special Education must be combined with the K-6 Elementary Education Certification.
+General Special Education

+Certification in K-12 General Special Education is a single major or can be combined with the K-6 Elementary Education Certification.
+Combining the two majors result in 1 16-week Elementary placements and an additional 8-week student teaching placement in Special Education.